 The New Testament and Early Christianity specialization concentrates on the New Testament and closely related texts in their historical, cultural, and religious context.
 The interpretation of the texts involves the use of a variety of methods, both literary and historical.
-While studying the New Testament in its multifaceted reality, students explore the fascinating history and culture of contemporary Jewish and Greco-Roman worlds, the richness of the Jewish Scriptures, the challenging diversity of Intertestamental Judaism.
+While studying the New Testament in its multifaceted reality, students explore the fascinating history and culture of contemporary Jewish and Greco-Roman worlds and the richness of the Jewish Scriptures.

 Robert A. DiVito (Pentateuch; Ancient Near East; Anthropology; Hermeneutics)

 Edmondo Lupieri (Religious Syncretism, The Figure of John the Baptist, The Synoptic Gospels, The Gospel of Matthew, The Historical Jesus, The Apocalypse of John, Apocalypticism, Gnosticism, Mary Magdalene)

 Christopher W. Skinner (Johannine Literature; Synoptic Gospels; Gospel of Thomas; Nag Hammadi Library; Narrative Christology; Narrative Criticism & Literary Hermeneutics; New Testament Ethics)

 Olivia Stewart Lester (Gender, Religion and Violence, Prophecy, Ancient Economies, Pseudepigraphy, The Book of Revelation, Sibylline Oracles, Hellenistic Judaism, Biblical Interpretation)